Dangerous Goods Declarations and Packaging

 - No installation or updates

-- Always uses the most current IATA regulations (and 49 CFR regulations, when applicable)
+- Always uses the most current IATA, IMDG and 49 CR regulations

-- Purchase either per-basis, or an annual membership for unlimited shipments
+- Purchase either per-basis, or an annual membership for unlimited shipments, in whichever mode (or modes) is applicable

 - Eliminate the need for a typewriter